Shopify/hydrogen-v1/docs/hooks/localization/uselocalization.md

 If the `language` doesn't contain language tag extensions, then we try to merge `language` and `countryCode`.
 For example, if `language` is `EN` (English) and `countryCode` is `US` (United States), then `locale` is `EN-US`.

-Alternatively if the `language` contains a language tag extension we use it directly as `locale`.
-For example, given `language` is `PT_BR` (Brazilian Portuguese) and `countryCode` is `US` (United States), the resulting `locale` is `PT_BR`
+Alternatively if the `language` contains a language tag extension, then we use it directly as `locale`.
+For example, if `language` is `PT_BR` (Brazilian Portuguese) and `countryCode` is `US` (United States), the resulting `locale` is `PT_BR`
 ## Related components